Locally equivalent Floer complexes and unoriented link cobordisms

 In \cite{HomWu} Hom and Wu define the knot concordance invariant $\nu^+$ and they prove that such invariant gives a lower bound for the slice genus $g_4$.
-Using our results we can easily extend $\nu^+$ to links: we say that It is easy to check (\cite{Hom}) that for knots such a definition coincides with the one in \cite{HomWu}. \begin{prop} The non-negative integer $\nu^+(L)$ is a concordance invariant of links. \end{prop} \begin{proof} If $L_1$ is concordant to $L_2$ then $V_{L_1}(k)=V_{L_2}(k)$ for every $k\in\N$ as we saw before.
-Hence, it is $V_{L_1}(k)=0$ if and only if $V_{L_2}(k)=0$. \end{proof} Consider the south-west regions $W_k$ in Figure \ref{VW}; we see immediately that it is $W_k=\overline{\iota V_k}$ and then $\Upsilon^*_{W_k}(L)=2\cdot V_{L^*}(k)$ for every $k\in\N$ because of Proposition \ref{prop:mirror}.
-We say that $\widehat\nu(L)$ is where which is also a concordance invariant.
-We have the following theorem. \begin{teo} Suppose that $L$ is an $n$-component link in $S^3$.
-Then we have that Furthermore, the invariant $\nu^+(L)$ is sub-additive: for every pair of links $L_1$ and $L_2$. \end{teo} \begin{proof} We saw before that if $V_L(k)\neq0$ then $k< g_4(L)+n-1$.
+Using our results we can easily extend $\nu^+$ to links: we say that It is easy to check (\cite{Hom}) that for knots such a definition coincides with the one in \cite{HomWu} and it generalizes its well-known properties. \begin{prop} The non-negative integer $\nu^+(L)$ is a concordance invariant of links. \end{prop} \begin{proof} If $L_1$ is concordant to $L_2$ then $V_{L_1}(k)=V_{L_2}(k)$ for every $k\in\N$ as we saw before.
+Hence, one has $V_{L_1}(k)=0$ if and only if $V_{L_2}(k)=0$. \end{proof} Consider the south-west regions $W_k$ in Figure \ref{VW}; we see immediately that one has $W_k=\overline{\iota V_k}$ and then $\Upsilon^*_{W_k}(L)=2\cdot V_{L^*}(k)$ for every $k\in\N$ because of Proposition \ref{prop:mirror}.
+We say that where which is also a concordance invariant. \begin{teo} Suppose that $L$ is an $n$-component link in $S^3$.
+Then we have that Furthermore, the invariants $\nu^+(L)$ and $\widehat\nu(L)$ are sub-additive: for every pair of links $L_1$ and $L_2$. \end{teo} \begin{proof} We saw before that if $V_L(k)\neq0$ then $k< g_4(L)+n-1$.
 Since $\nu^+(L)$ is the minimal $k$ such that $V_L(k)=0$ and $g_4(L)=g_4(L^*)$ we conclude that $\widehat\nu(L)\leq g_4(L)+n-1$.
 We now show that $\tau(L)\leq\nu^+(L)$.
 Suppose that $s$ is the minimal integer such that $V_L(s)=0$; then there is an element $x$ in $\mathcal F^{V_s}\cC^\infty_0(L)$ whose homology class is a generator of the homology with minimal $j$-level zero.
 The claim follows from Lemma \ref{lemma:generator}.